 - Being committed to the council achieving its carbon neutral ambitions by 2030 with our efforts being economically viable and timed to get best value for our residents. - Recognise new housing developments need real open space that is close by to protect the health and wellbeing of residents.
 The Council should, within its powers, protect these spaces and work in partnership to enhance and maintain them.

-Canterbury District Local Plan (adopted July 2017)
+Canterbury District Local Plan 2024 - 2040 (Reg 18).